Home » Biography » Mahatma Gandhi Biography

 1. Champaran Satyagraha 1917

 Champaran Satyagraha was the first civil disobedience movement organised by Mahatma Gandhi.
 Rajkumar Shukla asked Gandhiji to look into the problems of the indigo planters in Bihar.
-The European planter been forcing the farmers to grow Indigo on 3/20 of the total land called the Tinkatiya system against which Gandhiji launched passive resistance or civil disobedience.
+The European planter has been forcing the farmers to grow Indigo on 3/20 of the total land called the Tinkatiya system against which Gandhiji launched passive resistance or civil disobedience.

-Prominent leaders such as Rajendra Prasad, and Anugrah Narayan Sinha stepped forward with Gandhiji to fight for the indigo farmers.
-Gandhiji was able to convince the Britishers to abolish the system and the peasants were compensated for the illegal dues extracted from them.
+Prominent leaders such as Rajendra Prasad and Anugrah Narayan Sinha stepped forward with Gandhiji to fight for the indigo farmers.
+Gandhiji was able to convince the Britishers to abolish the system, and the peasants were compensated for the illegal dues extracted from them.

 2. Kheda Satyagraha 1918